Skip to main content

 1. Go to Setup admin

-6. Under the Policy field, select the policy the employee should be switched to
+4. Under the Policy field, click the "Change" button to select a new policy for the employee

 How do I make an employee profile inactive and create a new one for the same employee?